rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 Each message contains a header and a body.
 The header consists of the following fields in order:

-* `count`: an 8-byte little-endian field indicating the number of non-authenticate messages sent so far.
 * `acknowledge`: an 8-byte little-endian field indicating the number of non-`authenticate` messages received and processed so far.
 * `length`: a 4-byte little-endian field indicating the size of the unencrypted body.

-The 20-byte header for each message is encrypted separately (resulting in a 36 byte header when the authentication tag is appended), to offer additional protection from traffic analysis.
+The 12-byte header for each message is encrypted separately (resulting in a 28 byte header when the authentication tag is appended), to offer additional protection from traffic analysis.

 The body also has a 16-byte authentication tag appended.